chadwhitacre/openpath/2024/the-historical-case-for-fair-source/index.md

 good way to resolve tensions that have been present in Open Source since the beginning.
 The net effect can be more closed-source code released to the world, and less pressure to change the Open Source Definition one way or another.

 The basic characteristics of Fair Source are non-compete licensing and eventual Open Source, but there is much more to define and design.
 [Join us on GitHub](https://github.com/fairsource/fair.io/issues/14) to participate.
 You can also [subscribe there](https://github.com/fairsource/fair.io/issues/14) or [on X](https://x.com/fairsrc) for updates.

-The alliance of community and commercial project owners in Open Source has gotten us where we are today, which is really far.
+The alliance of community and commercial project owners in Open Source has taken us really far.
 Let's see it as a sign of maturity and success that we're now ready to go even further in parallel: [Open Source](https://opensource.org/) _and_ [Fair Source](https://fair.io/).